One-Pot Bibimbap for a Busy Cook

 It is not your fault.
 Traditional Korean recipes require that you cook individual ingredients one by one, serving them over rice with a Korean red chili paste called gochujang.
-It means a major investment of your cooking time.
+It means a major investment in your cooking time.

-The beauty of this recipe is that you have the total control over which ingredients to use as long as you stick to the secret sauce-gochujang.
+The beauty of this recipe is that you have total control over which ingredients to use as long as you stick to the secret sauce-gochujang.
 Don't worry if you don't have gochujang.
 I will give you an easy recipe for it.

 Are you ready to cook your own simple version of bibimbap?